eclipse-zenoh/zenoh-backend-filesystem/README.md

 - **`"follow_links"`** (optional) : If set to `true` the storage will follow the symbolic links.
 The default value is `false`.

+- **`"keep_mime_types"`** (optional) : When replying to a GET query with a file for which the zenoh encoding is not known, the storage guess its mime-type according to the file extension.
+If the mime-type doesn't correspond to a supported zenoh encoding, this option will drive the returned value:
+   - if `true` (default value): a [Custom value](https://docs.rs/zenoh/latest/zenoh/enum.Value.html#variant.Custom) is returned with the description set to the mime-type.
+   - if `false`: a [Raw value](https://docs.rs/zenoh/latest/zenoh/enum.Value.html#variant.Raw) with APP_OCTET_STREAM encoding is returned.

 -------------------------------
 ## **Behaviour of the backend**